Direct solution of multiple excitations in a matrix product state with block Lanczos: Density matrix renormalization group on many excitations

 The next three steps C--E are the diagram representations of the first three terms on the right hand side of Eq.~\eqref{eq:BL-rec}.
 Step C is the MPO applied onto the MPS as would be traditionally expected in a single-site algorithm.
 The contractions necessary are shown in Fig.~\ref{contractionorder}.
 Step D applies the tensor representing $\mathbf{A}_n$ onto the excitation index of the bundle.
 One can recognize the contraction of the diagram in step C to form the tensor that is applied on the excitation index.

 The result of the diagrams in Fig.~\ref{blocklanczosfig} contains both $\Psi_{n+1}$ and $\mathbf{B}_{n+1}$.
 The remaining task is to separate the two terms from each other so that the information can be used at the next iteration.
 Note in diagram E where the component tensors for $\mathbf{B}$ were obtained.
-These tensors were actually formed on the previous step of the recursion according to Eqs.~\eqref{eq:defB} and \eqref{nextPsi}.
+These tensors are stored from the previous step of the recursion according to Eqs.~\eqref{eq:defB} and \eqref{nextPsi}.